The Impact of Star Formation and Feedback Recipes on the Stellar Mass and Interstellar Medium of High-Redshift Galaxies: Systematic variations of subgrid parameters

 Changing the SF algorithm clearly impacts the properties of the ISM.
 In Figure~\ref{fig:ism_dens_jean_strom}, we show mass-weighted density and temperature PDFs of gas within haloes in the redshift interval $6.5\leq z\leq8.5$.
 The model with a density threshold for star formation has the least amount of high-density gas and almost no cold gas below \SI{500}{K} because this gas is rapidly turned into stars.
 Similar, but less severe deficits are also observed in the Jeans and Strömgren star formation models.
 These latter two models are quite similar in terms of their ISM properties, except for the fact that the ionized peak is much more prevalent in the Strömgren star formation model compared to the Jeans model (by design).
 Even though the stars form at much lower density in the density-based star formation model, the Strömgren spheres are still generally unresolved.

 Because the density-based star formation is the most fundamentally different to the turbulence-inspired star formation criteria, we consider three additional variations changing (a) the efficiency, (b) the efficiency and the density threshold, and finally (c) the efficiency, the density threshold, and the SN energy.
 The cumulative stellar mass normalized to the fiducial model is shown in the bottom left panel of Figure~\ref{fig:reg_all}.
 Changing the efficiency to \SI{100}{\percent} and/or increasing the density threshold by a factor of 10 has no impact on the final stellar mass.
-In contrast, increasing the SN energy by a factor of 5 results in significant regulation, consistent with the results of Section~\ref{sec:SN_egy},.
-These variations are again in agreement with the { FIRE} simulations \citep{Hopkins2018} and also { AREPO} simulations \citep{MCSmith2021} where feedback is the key parameter that controls stellar mass growth.
-Despite the much different gas conditions at high-redshift compared to the local Universe, feedback still remains the most important parameter.
-The situation may however be different at sub-parsec resolution where the ISM can be much better resolved and stars can be modelled with accretion onto sink particles \citep{Kang2024}.
+In contrast, increasing the SN energy by a factor of 5 results in significant regulation, consistent with the results of Section~\ref{sec:SN_egy}.